Skip to content

 Next the prosecuting lawyer presents the prosecution evidence.
 The prosecutor must attempt to meet her initial burden of production of evidence; or “prima facie” case.
 If she does, then the prosecution case can survive a defense motion for acquittal.
 And the prosecuting attorney then hopes to meet their burden of persuading the jury beyond doubt.

-jury trial. standards of proof. levels of proof 600 webp
+jury trial. standards of proof. levels of proof 400

 Levels of Proof